 But trying to see a re-enactment of the miracle in this story in such ways diminishes not only the power of the miracle itself, but dilutes the message it carries to us in all the gospels.
-The early church recognized that and so did the authors of all four gospels and made sure that the message wasn't lost for successive generation.
-Did you hear how they did that?
-Did you hear the Eucharistic language, echoed even now in our Communion services?
-"Taking the five loaves and the two fish, Jesus looked up to heaven and blessed and broke the loaves and gave them to the disciples and the disciples gave them to the crowds."
-Given the variety in the various traditions of this story and the formal communion language in all the texts to describe Jesus' actions, there is little doubt that this miracle was repeated often in the early church, most likely at communion services.
+The early church recognized that, and so did the authors of all four gospels, and made sure that the message wasn't lost for successive generation.
+I'm sure you heard how they did that?
+I suspect many of you heard the Eucharistic language, echoed even now in our communion services?
+"Taking the five loaves and the two fish, Jesus looked up to heaven, and blessed and broke the loaves, and gave them to the disciples, and the disciples gave them to the crowds."
+Given the variety in the various traditions of this story, and the formal communion language in all the texts to describe Jesus' actions, there is little doubt that this miracle was repeated often in the early church, most likely at communion services.
 The way in which Jesus consecrated the loaves and fish might not have stood out in the minds and memories of the disciples and the peoples before the Last Supper, but the echoes of his actions certainly came clear for them as Jesus provided the words of institution of his Great Feast at that meal.
-The meaning was clear, that right from the very beginning Jesus had the power of the Father at work in him, a power of love stirred by deep compassion for the crowds, deep compassion for the weak, the sick, the hungry.
-Jesus was driven by compassion so deep that it is reflected in one of his most powerful teaching statements to his disciples - "Lord, when did we see you sick, or naked, or hungry, or in prison?" ... "as you have done it for the least of these, you have done it for me."
+The meaning was clear, that right from the very beginning of His ministry, Jesus had the power of the Father at work in him, a power of love stirred by deep compassion for the crowds, deep compassion for the weak, the sick, the hungry.
+A compassion so deep that it is reflected on our "final exam" - "Lord, when did we see you sick, or naked, or hungry, or in prison?" ... "as you have done it for the least of these, you have done it for me."